-Read this free guide below with common Social Worker interview questions
+Check out our free guide with common Social Worker interview questions and tips.

 Answer: In my previous role as a social worker, I worked with families and individuals facing various challenges such as financial hardships, abuse, addiction, and mental health issues.
 I helped them navigate through these struggles by providing support, counseling, and connecting them with resources available in the community.